ShumailaWaheed/health-wellness-agent/README.md

-# 🧠 Health & Wellness Agent
+# 🌱 SmartCare Health & Wellness Planner

 An AI-powered assistant that helps users set and achieve their health goals through CLI, Streamlit Dashboard, and Chainlit Chatbot interfaces.